Orange County's response to HB2

 Follow Lesbian travel writer Arielle Scarcella as she visits UNC - Chapel Hill and Carrboro in this video.

-In fact, Orange County is currently home to half of the state's gay and lesbian elected officials, a trend that started in 1987, when Chapel Hill Town Council Member Joe Herzenberg became North Carolina's first openly gay elected official; the town’s present mayor, Mark Kleinschmidt, is openly gay.
-Further proof of the community’s values: “Carrboro has the oldest domestic partner registry in North Carolina and recently declared October 10 Marriage Equality Day in celebration of recent court decisions that brought marriage equality to North Carolina,” explains Damon Seils, a Carrboro alderman.
+In fact, Orange County is currently home to half of the state's gay and lesbian elected officials, a trend that started in 1987, when Chapel Hill Town Council Member Joe Herzenberg became North Carolina's first openly gay elected official.
+The town’s former mayor, Mark Kleinschmidt, is openly gay.
+Further proof of the community’s values: “Carrboro has the oldest domestic partner registry in North Carolina and recently declared October 10 Marriage Equality Day in celebration of the October 10, 2014 court decisions that brought marriage equality to North Carolina,” explains Damon Seils, a Carrboro alderman.
 Chapel Hill also has a registry.

 Experience Orange County